Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Introduction

 \section{Introduction}

-There has been growing interest in tensors, or multi-way arrays, since many real world datasets have multi-dimensional structure that is not well exploited by two-dimensional matrix-based data analysis.
+There has been growing interest in tensors, or multi-way arrays, since many real-world datasets have a multi-dimensional structure that is not well exploited by two-dimensional matrix-based data analysis.
 Some of the most important tensor-based data analysis tools are low-rank tensor decompositions, which primarily take two forms: the CANDECOMP/PARAFAC (CP) decomposition \citep{carroll1970analysis,harshman1970foundations} and the Tucker decomposition \citep{tucker1966some}.
 In the last decade, several new tensor decomposition paradigms based on alternative notions of tensor rank have been proposed, including low-tubal-rank factorization \citep{kilmer2011factorization}, tensor-train decomposition \citep{oseledets2011tensor} and tensor ring decomposition \citep{zhao2016tensor}.
 Each decomposition has suitable applications as well as limitations.

-A major challenge of low-rank tensor decomposition is that the observed tensor may be grossly corrupted with outliers.
-Such outliers can detrimentally impact conventional tensor decomposition methods.
-This paper addresses the robust tensor decomposition problem when the underlying tensor is low Tucker-rank.
+A major challenge of low-rank tensor decomposition is that the observed tensor may be grossly corrupted with outliers or sparse noise.
+This paper addresses the robust tensor decomposition problem when the underlying tensor has low Tucker-rank.
 When an $N$-way data tensor $\T{X} \in \Real^{I_1 \times I_2 \times \cdots \times I_N}$ is fully observed, we assume that $\T{X}$ is generated from the following model

 where $\T{L}$ denotes an underlying low Tucker-rank tensor, $\T{S}$ denotes a sparse tensor of outlying entries, and $\T{E}$ denotes a tensor of dense noise.

 We also consider the case when $\T{X}$ is only partially observed over a subset $\Omega$ of its indices.
 Let $[I]$ denote the set of consecutive integers $\{1, \ldots, I\}$.
 Then the set $\Omega \subset [I_1] \times \cdots \times [I_N]$ is an index set of observed entries, and we assume that